 Students were given the following article about two schools in Oklahoma - one with increased funding due to Google's construction of a data center in their town, and the other without.
 Class discussion centered on the differences between the two schools, comparisons to similar situations in Tanzania, and the global effects of increased use of technology without the concomittant employment of increased numbers of people.

-An open source, block-based web interface I forked from an existing project that aims to make the transition from MIT Scratch to Python coding easier.
+A block-based web interface I forked from an existing project that aims to make the transition from MIT Scratch to Python coding easier.
 I made several changes based on my particular requirements and situation.
 For more details, see this page.

 An application I developed to allow students to competitively write SQL queries and progress independently through dataset challenges of increasing difficulty.
 For more details, see this page.